 The Field was established by the American Society of Landscape Architects (ASLA) to give members in the field of landscape architecture a place to exchange information, learn about recent work and research, and share thoughts about current happenings.
 All contributions are by members, for members.
 Therefore, The Field only accepts blog entries from ASLA members.

-With 600 followers and an average of over 200 hits a day, The Field is your forum for gaining recognition for your work and research, and for sharing your thoughts on the profession’s most pressing issues.
+With more than 1,000 followers and an average of over 300 hits a day, The Field is your forum for gaining recognition for your work and research, and for sharing your thoughts on the profession’s most pressing issues.
 Of particular interest to our readers is information that highlights innovative design approaches or unconventional responses to typical problems in any aspect of landscape architecture.

-Please keep all entries non-promotional.
-For example, a firm’s latest project isn’t a story, but the issues or challenges that the project brings to light might be.
+Please keep all entries non-promotional—a firm’s latest project isn’t a story, but the issues or challenges that the project brings to light might be.

 Each entry submission must include: